 The root mean square (RMS) value of the fluctuating signal is related to the average number concentration and size of the suspended particles.
 For fairly uniform suspensions, estimates of particle size and number concentration can be made, but the main use of the PDA3000 is in the monitoring of flocculation and dispersion processes.

 The RMS value of the fluctuating signal increases when aggregation of particles occurs.
 Measurable changes in the RMS value occur long before any visible signs of aggregation are apparent.
 Conversely, when aggregates are broken, the RMS value decreases, reaching a minimum when disaggregation (or dispersion) is complete.
 The DC value (related to the turbidity) is much less sensitive to changes in the state of aggregation, but can still give useful information.
 In many cases, the Ratio value (RMS/DC) is the chosen parameter, since this is not affected by drift in the opto-electronic components or by fouling of the tube wall by adhering particles.
 The Ratio is often referred to as the Flocculation Index.

-The supplied software (Rank Brothers Logger) provides simple operation of the PDA3000.
-The light intensity and sampling interval can be set, and two of the parameters, DC, RMS and RMS/DC can be chosen to be displayed graphically.
-The software allows numerical values to be saved to a file or exported to a spreadsheet.
+The PDA3000 is operated using our Rank Brothers Logger software.
+This allows the light intensity and sampling interval to be set and any two of the outputs (DC, RMS, and RMS/DC) to be displayed graphically.
+Logged data can be saved to a file or exported to a spreadsheet.